 How Efficiency Ratings Affect Your Energy Bills

-Your hot water system’s star rating significantly impacts running costs and environmental footprint.
-Systems boasting higher star ratings convert more of the energy they consume into usable heat.
-This greater energy efficiency means increased savings on your utility bills over time.
+Your hot water system’s star rating directly impacts energy consumption, running costs, and greenhouse gas emissions.
+Systems with higher star ratings are more efficient, converting a greater proportion of the energy they use into heat.
+This improved efficiency leads to lower utility bills and a reduced environmental footprint.

 Factors That Impact Efficiency Ratings